Pharmr/almace-scaffolding/_app/_pages/providers.md

 # How you get paid
 <br>
 **Pharmr is a subscription-based drug therapy service.
-Patients pay a fixed amount every month that is remitted back to you.
+Patients pay a fixed amount each month that is remitted back to you.
 Efficient providers can manage thousands of patients per month.**

 | Standard protocols | Complex conditions or therapeutics | Rare diseases & psychiatric services |
 |--------------------|------------------------------------|--------------------------------------|